vincent/spoties/README.md

 This method works if you have Go Tools installed and want to set up the machine directly on your specific OS and you don't want to use Docker.

 1. Verify that the Go compiler is installed on your machine by opening a terminal and running `go version`.
 If there is an error, set up the go compiler in acccordance with the type of OS you are using.
-2. Make sure you `go.mod` file is ready to be built by navigating to the `/pb` directory and running `go mod tidy` in the terminal, especially if the file is throwing errors.
+2. Make sure you `go.mod` file is ready to be built by navigating to the `/backend` directory and running `go mod tidy` in the terminal, especially if the file is throwing errors.
 3. In the same terminal, run `go build`.
 This may take a moment
    - If you want to use `modd` for live devlopment, after building, install the latest version by running `go install github.com/cortesi/modd/cmd/modd@latest`, test the installation by running `modd`.
 If successful, data migration should occur and a backend development server should be running.
-You can learn more by reading about it in the README located in the `/pb` directory.
+You can learn more by reading about it in the README located in the `/backend` directory.
-4. Open a new terminal, and run `cd sk && npm run develop`.
+4. Open a new terminal, and run `cd frontend && npm run develop`.
 When you open the localhost page in your browser, the “Hello” page should have an “Hello World” message coming from the API response

 # Developing

-Visit http://localhost:5173 (sk) or http://localhost:8090 (pb)
+Visit http://localhost:5173 (frontend) or http://localhost:8090 (backend)

 If you are running `modd`, making changes in the Svelte code (frontend) or Go code (backend) will show results (almost) immediately.